vifon/unports/README.md

 - `NO_BUILD = 1`: Skip the `configure` and `build` steps.
 Useful for
   example for the Python projects.
 - `DEPENDS`: List of commands needed by the package to be present in the system.
-Unports doesn't enforce these dependencies on its ownbut they can be checked with the `depends` target or enforced by using this target before the intended one, for example `make depends merge`.
+Unports won't install these dependencies and doesn't enforce them on its own but they can be checked with the `depends` target or enforced by using this target before the intended one, for example `make depends merge`.
+Treat `$(DEPENDS)` more like a reminder what to install than a true dependency management solution.

 Optional variables for Git-based packages: